Common places never become tiresome. It is we who become tired when we cease to be curious and appreciative. – Norman Rockwell

 Rockwell also painted portraits of a number of presidents including John F. Kennedy, Dwight Eisenhower and Richard Nixon.

 I didn’t know Norman Rockwell was a big fan of Charles Dickens.
-His father used to read Dickens aloud to him and some of his paintings were clearly inspired by Dickens like this one called Merrie Christmas Dancing Under the Mistletoe.
+His father used to read Dickens aloud to him and some of his paintings were clearly inspired by Dickens like Merrie Christmas Dancing Under the Mistletoe.

 What next?
 The Norman Rockwell Exhibit at the Winnipeg Art Gallery runs till May 20th.
 I just may return to learn even more about one of America’s most well-known artists and illustrators.